McCallum, Newfoundland and Labrador: Government

 McCallum is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
 The chair of the LSD committee is Everett Durnford.

 Infrastructure

-McCallum has a public wharf, a fire department, a bed-and-breakfast, local internet access, a ferry service to Hermitage (where the nearest road is located), and distance education facilities.
-There is only one general store, Fudges Store (there were two for many years until Riggs and Sons Ltd. went out of business).
+McCallum has a public wharf, a fire department, a bed-and-breakfast, local internet access, a passenger ferry service to Hermitage (where the nearest road is located), and distance education facilities.
+There is only one general store, Fudges Store.
 The church is St Peter's Anglican, and the school is St Peter's All Grade School.
-The school is small with only three students.
-Distance education is a popular means of education for the high school students (grades 9 to 12).
+The school is small containing only three students in 2020, this further dropped to one student by 2025.
+The school is projected to have no enrolment in 2025-2026.
+Distance education was a popular means of education for the high school students (grades 9 to 12).

 There are now more than four ATV's used for various jobs in the community, such as garbage pickup, hauling freight, and bringing groceries to the shop.
 Also, ATVs have become popular for residents needing to get various jobs done quicker.
 Snowmobiles are popular in winter.